NkemdiAnyiam/webchalk-animate/README.md

 const clipFactories = webimator.createAnimationClipFactories();
 ```
 <!--MD-E id="usage__webimator.createAnimationClipFactories()"-->
 The properties of the object returned by `createAnimationClipFactories()` are the clip factory functions.
-You can now use them to create animation clips like in the following example.
+You can now use them to create animation clips like in the following example:
 <!--MD-S id="usage__create-basic-clips" code-type="ts"-->
 ```ts
 const sqrEl = document.querySelector('.square');